Hepatitis D: Prognosis

 Superinfections, in which hepatitis D viral infection occurs in someone who has chronic hepatitis B (as opposed to co-infection, in which a person is infected with hepatitis B and D simultaneously), are more likely to progress to chronic hepatitis D and are associated with a worse prognosis.
 90% of cases of chronic hepatitis D infection are thought to be due to superinfection in those already with hepatitis B. Hepatitis B and D co-infection is likely to lead to acute hepatitis, but is usually self limited with regards to the hepatitis D infection.
 Chronic hepatitis B and D is associated with a worse prognosis than chronic hepatitis B alone.
 Infection with both viruses is characterized by a poor prognosis with 75% of those with chronic hepatitis D developing liver cirrhosis within 15 years and a much higher risk of developing liver cancer.
+As such, HDV has recently been classified as carcinogenic to humans, just like hepatitis B (and C).
 Persistent HDV viremia is the most important risk factor for disease progression in those with co-infection or superinfection.
 Other factors that are responsible for a poor prognosis in chronic hepatitis D include male sex, older age at time of infection, alcohol use, diabetes, obesity and immunodeficiency.